Angles24/ZodiacWeapons/ReadMe.md

 You will also need the latest version of LlamaLibrary installed in your botbases folder which can be found here https://github.com/nt153133/LlamaLibrary
 (Make sure you update before running the profiles, Kayla is constantly making new tags for this set and you'll need the absolute latest.)

+I'm in the process of changing over all the movement in this profile to be handled by Lisbeth.
+Saga's new Sextant 2.0 is far suprior to anything else RebornBuddy has to offer and makes for a much smoother questing experience.
+As such, you will need Lisbeth to make these profiles work.
+If you don't have it, you can find it here: https://www.siune.io/

 ## Current Progress